-The quartet was happy dispensing instrumentals and pop tunes until John and Richard happened upon The Classics, a blues band from Gosport, at the Lagland Street Boys Club in Poole.
-They were a morose-looking bunch with long unkempt hair, scruffy jeans and a habit of puffing on fags while grinding out dirty, amped up versions of Muddy Waters and Jimmy Reed songs.
-These guys looked the real deal which appealed to John’s rebellious nature, as far as he was concerned they ticked all the boxes on how a rock band should look and behave.
+The quartet were happy dispensing instrumentals and pop tunes until John and Richard happened upon The Classics, a blues band from Gosport, at the Lagland Street Boys Club in Poole.
+They were a morose-looking bunch with long unkempt hair, scruffy jeans and a habit of puffing on fags while grinding out dirty, amped up versions of Muddy Waters and Jimmy Reed numbers.
+These guys looked the real deal which appealed to John’s rebellious nature.
+As far as he was concerned, they ticked all the boxes on how a rock band should look and behave.
 The encounter with the raggedy arsed Classics triggered changes within The Corvettes, but not in the way you would expect.
-Instead of dressing down, they donned sober dark suits, adopted a new modish sounding name, The Palmer James Group, beefed up their sound with the addition of John ‘Hutch’ Hutcheson on Vox organ and up-dated their set list to include choice cuts of r&b interspersed with a liberal dose of Georgie Fame and Spencer Davis Group numbers.
-The changed proved to be popular in the dance halls and clubs however, in the autumn of 1965, Richard left for the University of Aberystwyth to study English Literature and Fine Art.
-His departure triggered another change in direction as the group brought in guitarist Dave Till, who had recently left Tony, Howard and the Dictators after they turned professional, and Derek Power on tenor sax.
-The band overhauled their repertoire to include Motown and Stax material by the likes of Sam and Dave, The Temptation’s, The Four Tops and Otis Redding.
+Instead of dressing down, they donned sober dark suits, adopted a new modish sounding name, The Palmer James Group, beefed up their sound with the addition of John ‘Hutch’ Hutcheson on Vox organ and up-dated their set to include choice cuts of r&b interspersed with a liberal dose of Georgie Fame and Spencer Davis Group numbers.
+The change proved to be popular in dance halls and clubs, however, in the autumn of 1965, Richard left for the University of Aberystwyth to study English Literature and Fine Art.
+His departure triggered another change in direction as the group brought in guitarist Dave Till from Tony, Howard and the Dictator and Derek Power on tenor sax.
+The band overhauled their repertoire yet again to include Motown and Stax material by the likes of Sam and Dave, The Temptation’s, The Four Tops and Otis Redding.

-Three years later Richard returned with a Bachelor of Arts degree and grand plans for a contemporary band with John and ‘Hutch’ that would embrace the new air of experimentation and possibility.
+Three years later Richard returned with a Bachelor of Arts degree and grand plans for a new band with John and ‘Hutch’ that would embrace the new age of experimentation and possibility that was in the air.
 While he had been away, the musical landscape had changed markedly, with nascent progressive rock and blues acts such as Cream, The Jimi Hendrix Experience, Fleetwood Mac, Vanilla Fudge, Traffic and The Nice coming to the fore.
 The top twenty was no longer the sole point of reference as album sales began to outstrip singles and musical proficiency took priority over pretty boy looks and teen appeal.

-Tetrad endured a year of hardship traversing Britain in a clapped out van exacerbated by the amount of equipment they had to haul around.
-‘Hutch’s’ back breaking Hammond organ and home built Lesley cabinet were a given, but the monstrous PA speakers they hand-built to save money were three times larger than they needed to be and their Axis amplifiers weighed a ton.
-Built by the Charminster electronics boffin Ian Prentice, Axis amps sounded great but were very heavy and tended to be unreliable.
-John had first-hand experience of their temperamental nature one night at the Pavilion when his amp blew mid song.
+With the addition of Bob Jenkins on drums, Tetrad endured a year of hardship traversing Britain in a clapped out van exacerbated by the amount of equipment they had to haul around.
+‘Hutch’s’ back breaking Hammond organ and home built Lesley cabinet were a given, but the monstrous PA speakers they hand-built to save money were three times larger than they needed to be, and their Axis amplifiers weighed a ton.
+Built by the local electronics boffin Ian Prentice, Axis amps sounded great but were very heavy and tended to be unreliable.
+John had first-hand experience of their temperamental nature one night at the Bournemouth Pavilion ballroom when his amp blew mid song.
 Luckily Ian was on hand with a soldering iron to fix the problem, but cursed John’s insistence on using thunderous chords for causing the malfunction.

 In October 1968 Decca invited the band to their studios in London to record a demo tape, however, a dearth of original material let them down as their renditions of Cream’s “White Room” and The Zombies “Time of the Season” just didn’t cut it.
 No self-respecting record company would sign a band with nothing new or original to say.
-The problem lay in their dogged termination in sticking with tried and tested covers and not trusting in their own ability to write original songs.
+The problem lay in their dogged termination in sticking with tried and tested covers and not trusting in their own abilities to write original songs.
 Deflated, they limped on with a new moniker, Ginger Man after the James P. Donleavy novel of the same name and picked up what should have been a plum date backing the legendary Clyde McPhatter at the American Forces Club in London.
 From the moment the former Drifter took to the stage, he wrong footed the band by changing the carefully rehearsed song list with no warning, making them look like a bunch of rank amateurs.
-The band struggled on trying to keep up with the chord changes until McPhatter abruptly beat an early retreat to his dressing room leaving them to face the disgruntled audience and an irate promoter.
+The band struggled on, trying to keep up with the chord changes until McPhatter abruptly beat an early retreat to his dressing room, leaving them to face the disgruntled audience and an irate promoter.
 The incident hastened the band’s demise, and they pulled the plug after a final gig in Salisbury on 5th July 1969.
-Bob Jenkins went on to join local heroes The Room, as did John Hutcheson a year later, before he moved to California where he became an aeronautics engineer.
-John and Richard Palmer resorted to the musicians wanted ads in Melody Maker and attended auditions in London.
+Bob Jenkins joined local heroes The Room, as did John Hutcheson a year later, before he moved to California where he became an aeronautics engineer and John and Richard Palmer resorted to the tried and tested musicians’ wanted ads in the Melody Maker.

 Richard turned up trumps fairly quickly, with a position in the newly formed Supertramp, while John found it harder to find gainful employment.
 He had a near miss with Atomic Rooster who put him on a shortlist then plumped for Nick Graham instead, before he found drummer Ed Bicknell and a keyboard player, Michael ‘Gootch’ Harris.
 The trio became Splinter and headed off to Germany for a residency at the Storyville Club in Cologne, where they played eight hours a night for next to no money to a bunch of drunks, gangsters and hookers.
-The gig finally lost any appeal that was remaining the night the promoter pulled a gun on them and fearing for their lives, they cut their losses and hightailed it back home.
-Back in Blighty the band took on a run of uninspiring gigs at the Batley Variety Club playing to the ‘chicken in the basket’ brigade and a string of shows backing Jess Conrad in cabaret, but eventually they realised the game was up and Splinter did what it said on the tin and splintered.
+The gig finally lost any appeal that was remaining the night the promoter pulled a gun on them.
+Fearing for their lives, they cut their losses and hightailed it back home.
+Back in Blighty the band took on a run of uninspiring gigs at the Batley Variety Club playing to the ‘chicken in the basket’ brigade and a string of shows backing Jess Conrad in cabaret.
+The quality of gigs became so uninspiring that Splinter did what it said on the tin and splintered.
 ‘Gootch’ went off to join Arthur Brown’s Kingdom Come, while John and Ed stuck together as a viable rhythm section.

-Eventually they were picked up by the former Colosseum guitarist James Litherland for his new sextet Brotherhood, joining saxophonists Roger Ball and Malcolm ‘Molly’ Duncan plus ex-Eclection guitarist / trumpeter Michael Rosen.
+In early 1970, guitarist James Litherland was sacked from the highly successful jazz / rock band Colosseum.
+For his new band, Brotherhood, he recruited saxophonists Roger Ball and Malcolm ‘Molly’ Duncan, ex-Eclection guitarist / trumpeter Michael Rosen and the rhythm section of John and Ed.
 During rehearsals it soon became apparent that Bicknell wasn’t up to the job and was relieved of his duties.
-The sacking brought it home to him that drums were not his forte and he became a booking agent, later making his name and fortune as the manager of Dire Straits.
+The sacking brought it home to him that drums were not his forte, and he became a booking agent, later making his name and fortune as the manager of Dire Straits.
 Former Glass Menagerie drummer Bill Harrison was drafted in as his replacement.
 Before the band played a string of warm up gigs in Palermo, Sicily and Milan, Litherland dropped the Brotherhood tag and re-branded the band Mogul Thrash after a character from a Spike Milligan sketch.
-The Italian dates prepared the band for a series of well received shows in London at the Roundhouse, Marquee and the Speakeasy, where a host of fellow musicians including Jimi Hendrix and members of Deep Purple, Yes, The Nice and Jethro Tull gave them a warm reception.
-They followed up with a nationwide tour supporting John Mayall, before recording a self-titled, Brian Auger produced album.
+The Italian dates prepared the band for a series of well-received shows in London at the Roundhouse, Marquee and the Speakeasy where a host of fellow musicians including Jimi Hendrix and members of Deep Purple, Yes, The Nice and Jethro Tull gave them a warm reception.
+They followed up with a nationwide tour supporting John Mayall, before recording a self-titled Brian Auger produced album.
 The outcome was a brass rock record of the highest order packed with punchy songs, bluesy vocals, Litherland’s excellent guitar and John’s thunderous bass high in mix.
-It gained plenty of airplay on Radio Luxembourg and spawned a fairly successful single in Europe with “Sleeping in the Kitchen”, although limited distribution back in the UK stymied its progress as it was difficult to find in record stores.
+It gained plenty of airplay on Radio Luxembourg and spawned a fairly successful single in Europe with “Sleeping in the Kitchen”, although limited distribution back in the UK stymied its progress.
 After several bad decisions and underhand deals by their management team, Mogul Thrash broke up, with Ball and Duncan finding success as the Dundee Horns with The Average White Band.

 During rehearsals for their next record, Red, Fripp read a book by the philosopher J. G. Bennett which triggered a spiritual awakening, leaving the guitarist in a state of turmoil.
 He found the resulting recording process difficult and left Bruford and Wetton to make most of the decisions on content and performance.
 Wetton drafted in two ex-members, Ian McDonald and Mel Collins, to add further embellishments.
 Red was released in October too little fanfare or promotion, as Fripp had already reported to the music press that King Crimson had ceased to exist.
 Wetton and Bruford were both philosophical about the split, despite the band being more than capable of delivering stellar concerts and creating viable new music.
 As Fripp withdrew from the music-making process, he floated the idea of Wetton and Bruford continuing with Ian McDonald to the EG management team, but they had no interest in a version of King Crimson without Robert Fripp at the helm.
 During John’s two-year tenure with King Crimson he was their chief vocalist, contributed fully to the writing process and had a free rein to push his bass playing to the limit, in short they were his ideal band.
 In an endorsement of his involvement, his classical music loving father gave John the nod of approval after attending a concert at the Bournemouth Winter Gardens on 24th March 1973.
 The belated recognition pleased him enormously.